mongodb/mongo-c-driver/src/libbson/doc/bson_oid_t.rst

 ObjectId is a 12-byte BSON type, constructed using:

-* a 4-byte value representing the seconds since the Unix epoch (in Big Endian)
+* a 4-byte value representing the seconds since the Unix epoch (in Big Endian).
-* a 3-byte machine identifier
-* a 2-byte process id (Big Endian), and
+* a 5-byte random value.
 * a 3-byte counter (Big Endian), starting with a random value.

 String Conversion